 740-427-5525 | email@example.com

 Jill Parak is a family nurse practitioner who works in college health and family practice.
 Her previous experience is in emergency medicine as a staff nurse and a nurse practitioner.
 After completing a master’s program clinical rotation at Kenyon, she is pleased to continue caring for young adults.
 She enjoys health promotion and treating acute illnesses.
 She completed a Bachelor of Science in nursing in 2002 at Wayne State University and a master's degree with family practice nurse practitioner certification in 2007 at The Ohio State University.
 View Jill Parak's full biography

-Michael Durham received a BSSW from Bowling Green, Ohio, in 1990 and has an independent license to practice in the state of Ohio.
+Michael Durham received a BSSW from Bowling Green State University in 1990 and has an independent license to practice in the state of Ohio.
 He has 30+ years in the field of substance abuse counseling and counseling youth, adults and families.
 He has been clinical manager of both inpatient and outpatient facilities.
 His theoretical approach is based on the stages of change and he believes recovery is a process, not an event.
 View Michael Durham's full biography

 Marc Clemente, M.D., is a Kenyon alum from the Class of 1975.
 He received his M.D. from the Northeast Ohio Medical University.
 Marc completed a psychiatric residency from the University of Cincinnati Medical Center and a fellowship in oncopsychiatry from Dartmouth Hitchcock Medical Center.
 Marc has held board certification since 1987 with the American Board of Psychiatry and Neurology.
 Presently, Marc is the chief of behavioral health at the Central Ohio VA.
 Marc has been providing psychiatric care for Kenyon students since 2008.